Fat Cow Motel: Reception

-Nicole Brady of the Age wrote "It looks great on paper, but two weeks in and this Australian comedy-mystery series is feeling a little clunky."
-Illawarra Mercury's Glen Humphries notes "The two lead actors in this weekly whodunit are both very watchable and there's a certain charm here.
+Nicole Brady of The Age wrote: "It looks great on paper, but two weeks in and this Australian comedy-mystery series is feeling a little clunky."
+In the Illawarra Mercury, Glen Humphries noted: "The two lead actors in this weekly whodunit are both very watchable and there's a certain charm here.
 Shame it's hampered by the show's over-emphasis on interactivity."

-Summing up the fate of Australian made dramas Greg Hassall of The Sydney Morning Herald wrote "A comedy/drama set in a rural town, billed as our first interactive drama because viewers could follow clues on the show's website to solve a mystery each week.
+Summing up the fate of Australian-made dramas, Greg Hassall of The Sydney Morning Herald wrote: "A comedy/drama set in a rural town, billed as our first interactive drama because viewers could follow clues on the show's website to solve a mystery each week.
 But the interactive angle felt gimmicky and the show lasted only one season."